 - I. Approval of Minutes of the October 1st, 2019 CEBS Curriculum Committee meeting.
-(These minutes can be located on the CEBS Web Page, click on Dean's Office and then meeting minutes and agendas.) - II.
+(These minutes can be located on the CEBS Web Page, click on Dean's Office and then meeting minutes and agendas.) - Duffin motion to approve.
+Zdunich second.
+Minutes approved as they appear on the web. - II.
 Approval of Agenda of this November 5th, 2019 CEBS Curriculum meeting.